Effective Ways to Enhance Your Willpower

 8 – Eat healthy.
 Studies show that willpower depletion is tied to glucose levels.

 9 – Stay positive!
 Positive moods, attitudes, and beliefs can counteract willpower depletion.
-In addition, high level of motivation can have the same effect.
+In addition, high levels of motivation can have the same effect.

 The single most effective keystone habit that you can change starting today that will have an impact on multiple areas in your life is the habit of willpower!
 You can strengthen your ability to regulate your impulses and you can learn how to resist temptation.
 When you repeatedly resist temptation, you get small wins, and you become better at it.
 When you do this in one area of your life, it spills into other areas as well.